 Our Money Matters Advisors have supported more than 50 residents who have been affected by the pandemic, including many self-employed and furloughed workers.
 If you are struggling with your finances as a result of the coronavirus, Lisane and Mark are on hand to help answer your questions and provide support.

 Our money advice service is free and available to all of our residents.
 You do not need to have rent arrears to receive advice and support from our Money Matters Advisors.

 - Completing a welfare benefits entitlement check

 - Reviewing your energy costs and switching providers

 - Suggesting other agencies who can help.

-To find out how our Money Matters Advisors can help you, please contact your Area Housing Manager directly or contact us and ask to be referred.
+To find out how our Benefit & Welfare Advisors can help you please contact Lisane or Mark directly, or get in touch with your Area Housing Manager and ask to be referred.

 The sooner you contact us, the sooner we can help you.

 As well as the money advice service that we provide, there are a number of other organisations who may be able to help you review your financial situation: